smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-scripting.md

 for the job.

-The STRMLTJOB command performs its own built-in management of adding the LSAM libraries to the end of the job\'s library list, at run time, so these libraries do not need special consideration in the job description.
+The STRMLTJOB command performs its own built-in management of adding the LSAM libraries to the end of the job's library list, at run time, so these libraries do not need special consideration in the job description.